wangyu16/macroarchilab/_posts/2019-08-07-ATRP-kinetic-lite.md

 #
 subheadline: "ATRP Kinetic Simulator Lite"
 title: "ATRP Kinetic Simulator Lite Version"
-teaser: "This program provides fast kinetic simulation for conventional radical polymerization and different types of ATRP.
+teaser: "This is an open source program running in Jupyter Notebook, which provides fast kinetic simulation for conventional radical polymerization and different types of ATRP.
 The output includes concentration changes of all species but no molecular weight distribution information is provided."
 categories:
   - simulation
 tags: